The-breakbar/TISS-Lightning-Registrator/README.md

 # How it works

 The extension simulates the HTTP requests that are normally sent when a user registers for something.
 It is based on a reverse-engineer of the internal TISS API, which is used by the TISS website.
 Unlike in a browser, the extension can register as soon as it receives a response from the server, instead of waiting for the rest of the page to load.
 This allows it to register faster than a human user.
+If you are interested, you can read more about the development of the extension [here](DEVELOPMENT.md).

 As the extension is based on internal APIs, any changes to the TISS website in the future may break the extension.